-RDPs in all Basin States will continue to assist farmers through field days and other extension opportunities to learn about research findings and advances in farm system planning and technologies, business risk management and technical advisory services.
+Dairy Australia’s water research and development programs will assist dairy farmers to adapt to the Basin Plan.
+Regional programs include field days and other extension opportunities to learn about research findings and advances in farm system planning and technologies, business risk management and technical advisory services.
 For more information, please contact your RDP.

 Dairy industry response